vardanpopli/Li--Ion-Battery-Electrical-Equivalent-Circuit-Modelling-EECM-/README.md

 # Li--Ion-Battery-Electrical-Equivalent-Circuit-Modelling-EECM-
-Optimization of the Battery Pack for Electrical Vehicles using EECM.
+Optimization of the Battery Pack for Electrical Vehicles using ***EECM***.
-For a detailed Overview, please check My Mid-Project Report.
+- For a detailed Overview, please check My Mid-Project Report.